sweeneysimon/react-native-emoji-panel/README.md

 * Optional
 * Type: Function

 When you press the emoji btn, call this event handler.
-It has one param - emoji (the emoji code you pick).
+It has one param - emoji (the emoji code you picked).